Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ## Quick Start

-(1) To run pretrained YOLOv5x models to generate object detection, follow these steps:
+(1) To run pretrained YOLOv5x , YOLOv7 and YOLOv8 models to generate VRUs detection, follow these steps:

   Clone this repository into yolo_series_deepsort: